-Several columns do not satisfy the assessment criteria using the interaction equation because of high axial force and moment in the 8-story and 16-story archetype buildings.
+Several columns do not satisfy the assessment criteria using the interaction equation because of high axial force and moment in the 8-story and 16-story archetype buildings, principally for the CP BPL using the

+LSP.
 These members are all force-controlled for both axial force and flexure because $P{UF}$ exceeds $0.5 \times P{CL}$ -generally associated with weak-axis flexural buckling.
 As such, $M{UF}$ and $M{CL}$ are used in the interaction equation (ASCE 41 Equation 5-12).
 Determination of $M{UF}$ is subject to the same limitations as $P{UF}$ (see sections on assessment results).
-There are columns where the force-controlled requirement does not result in a performance failure (e.g., some 16-story SMF columns).
 As noted previously, the force distribution used in the LSP directly contributes to the increased column forces.
-However, generally speaking, the estimated axial load demands in the columns are the least conservative approximations, as compared to more rigorous analysis procedures (see the axial load figures, e.g., Figure 3-71).
-Exterior base columns in these frames consistently fail the acceptance criteria.
-This result is problematic because flexure hinges are expected to develop at the base of these columns.
-ASCE 41 does not provide guidance on how to assess column-to-base connections similar to beam-to-column connections.
+However, generally speaking, the estimated axial load demands in the columns are the least conservative approximations, as compared to more rigorous analysis procedures (see the axial load figures (e.g., Figure 3-64)).
+Nonetheless, there are many columns that pass the force-controlled assessment criteria.
+It is unclear whether certain upper story columns fail by member instability or section hinging because of the adopted interaction equation in ASCE 41.
+Additionally, it is difficult to assess column failures with interaction results slightly over 1.0 due to the uncertainties in the analysis procedures and conservatisms in the assessment provisions.
+However, the axial load demands computed using ASCE 41 §3.4.2.1.2-2 are generally less than those determined using a capacity design approach (e.g., AISC 341 §F2.3) or the NDP.